 The best tools for creating AI chatbot features are Wit.AI, Microsoft Bot Framework, and IBM Watson.
 Each of them has custom tools for building both basic features and advanced AI functionalities.

 Natural Language Processing

-NLP, or natural language processing, is one of AI scopes of activities, which is responsible for interactions between individuals and computers.
+NLP, or natural language processing, is one of the AI scopes of activities, which is responsible for interactions between individuals and computers.
 In plain language, NLP provides an excellent communicating experience between the user and the chatbot.
 Examples of NLP technology are voice assistants like Alexa, Cortana, and Siri.

-There's a lot of algorithms and turn-key solutions for this, but they often can't deliver quality features for your chatbot.
+There are a lot of algorithms and turn-key solutions for this, but they often can't deliver quality features for your chatbot.
 That's why it's better to develop custom NLP algorithms for the chatbot from scratch.

 Best Examples of Chatbots in Business

 Top-rated companies got their hands on chatbots a long time ago.
 These chatbots are automating tasks and simplifying interaction with customers.
 Let's go through the best chatbot examples from different niches.